To save money, many people with ADHD take generic medications. Is this a good idea? That depends.

 - “Some specialists, particularly cardiologists and neurologists, are concerned about generic formulations of drugs in which a slight variation could have a serious effect on a patient’s health.”

-- “After hundreds of consumers posted messages about problems with the generic drug Budeprion XL 300 on the People’s Pharmacy Web site, Mr. [Joe] Graedon worked with an independent laboratory, ConsumerLab.com, to test the drug, which in other generic versions is typically known as bupropion.
 The lab found that Budeprion XL 300 released the active drug at a different rate than the brand name Wellbutrin XL 300.
-Mr. Graedon and the lab conjecture that the different dissolution rates might be to blame for the reported side effects and lower effectiveness of Budeprion.”
+Mr. Graedon and the lab conjecture that the different dissolution rates might be to blame for the reported side effects and lower effectiveness of Budeprion.

-Kudos to Joe Graedon of The People’s Pharmacy for listening to his readers (despite his own longstanding support of generics) and probing the issue!
+Kudos to Joe Graedon of The People’s Pharmacy for listening to his readers (despite his own longstanding support of generics) and reconsidering the issue!

-You’ll learn about the current status of Concerta generics (and the authorized generic) here: Authorized Concerta Update, 6/19.
+You can follow about the ongoing status of Concerta generics (and the authorized generic) here: Authorized Concerta Update, 6/19.

 I welcome your comments on generic medications and ADHD.